-RfcConnect

-The RfcConnect function establishes a connection to a database and logs on under the specified user-id to the named account.

-int RfcConnect(DatabaseName, User, UserPasswd, Account, AcctPasswd)

-char \ DatabaseName;

-char \ User;

-char \ UserPasswd;

-char \ Account;

-char \ AcctPasswd;

-DatabaseName

-A pointer to a string containing the name of the database.

-- For programs linked with the Reality libraries, this must be the name of a RealityX entry in the ROUTE-FILE or the full UNIX pathname of the database. - For programs linked with the UNIX-Connect or PCSNI libraries, this must be the system name of an outgoing entry in the ROUTE-FILE.

-User

-A pointer to a string containing the user-id or the user-id and password, in the form:

-UserId[,Password]

-If this parameter is a null string, the UNIX user-id from which the program is being run is used.
-For remote connections, this user-id is used to access the USERS-FILE and obtain the user-id to be used when logging on to the remote database.

-UserPasswd

-A pointer to a string containing the password for the user-id specified in the User parameter.
-This parameter must be a null pointer, or point to a null string if:

-the password is specified in the User parameter;

-- the User parameter is null; - the specified user-id does not have a password.

-Account

-A pointer to a string containing the account name or the account name and password, in the form:

-Account [,Password]

-If this parameter is a null string, the default account for the specified user-id will be used.

-AcctPasswd

-A pointer to a string containing the password for the account specified in the Account parameter.
-This parameter must be a null pointer, or point to a null string if:

-- the password is specified in the Account parameter; - the Account parameter is null; - the specified account does not have a password.

-The RfcConnect function returns SUCCESS for successful completion, or one of the return codes listed in Appendix A. The following are likely errors:

-RFE\ACCTACTIVE Account handle has not been saved.

-RFE\INVACCPASS Invalid logon attempt.
-RFE\INVALID Invalid database name.

-When you connect to a database, an account handle is assigned and stored internally.
+4.6 RfcClose

+Purpose Closes a previously opened Reality file.
+Synopsis int RfcClose(Data char DatabaseNamu char User; char UserPasswd; char Account; char AcctPasswd; baseName, User, UserPasswd, Account, AcctPasswd) e; Parameter DatabaseName A pointer to a string containing the name of the database.
+For programs linked with the Reality libraries, this must be the name of a RealityX entry in the ROUTE-FILE or the full UNIX pathname of the database.
+For programs linked with the UNIX-Connect or PCSNI libraries, this must be the system name of an outgoing entry in the ROUTE-FILE.
+User A pointer to a string containing the user-id or the user- id and password, in the form: UserId[,Password] If this parameter is a null string, the UNIX user-id from which the program is being run is used.
+For remote connections, this user-id is used to access the USERS- FILE and obtain the user-id to be used when logging on to the remote database.
+UserPasswd A pointer to a string containing the password for the user-id specified in the User parameter.
+This parameter must be a null pointer, or point to a null string in case of the following criteria: The password is specified in the User parameter.
+The User parameter is null.
+The specified user-id does not have a password.
+Account A pointer to a string containing the account name or the account name and password, in the form: Account [,Password] If this parameter is a null string, the default account for the specified user-id will be used.
+AcctPasswd A pointer to a string containing the password for the account specified in the Account parameter.
+This parameter must be a null pointer, or point to a null string in case of the following criteria: The password is specified in the Account parameter.
+The Account parameter is null.
+The specified account does not have a password.
+Return value The RfcConnect function returns success for successful completion, or one of the return codes listed in Appendix A. The following are likely errors: RFE_ACCTACTI Account handle has not been saved.
+VE RFE_DONTKNO An error occurred in the underlying operating system.
+W RFE_INVACCPA Invalid logon attempt.
+RFE_INVALID Invalid database name.
+Remarks When you connect to a database, an account handle is assigned and stored internally.
 If you need concurrent connections to two or more databases (or to different accounts on the same database), you can fetch the account handle for the current connection by calling RfcGetAccount and store it for later use.
 You can then use RfcConnect to connect to another database (or another account on the same database), without losing your connection to the first.

-If you subsequently need to access the first database, you can re-establish the connection by calling the RfcSetAccount function, specifying the saved account handle.

-In a program that will establish connections to two or more databases, the first connection must be a 'dummy' outer connection.
+If you subsequently need to access the first database, you can re- establish the connection by calling the RfcSetAccount function, specifying the saved account handle.
+In a program that will establish connections to two or more databases, the first connection must be a dummy outer connection.
 RfcGetAccount is used to fetch the account handle for this outer connection, which must be kept open until all subsequent connections have been closed.
 A more detailed description of connecting to multiple databases is provided in Appendix B.

-RfcDisconnect.
+See also RfcDisconnect.